Network interfaces & requirements

 The gateway has two independent network interfaces: The uplink network and the anchor network.
-We have 2 different gateway models in use, and depending on which gateway you have the network ports for these interfaces will differ a bit:

-On this gateway the port for the uplink network is labeled LAN1 or UPLINK (depending on when you received your gateway), and the ports for the anchor network are labeled ANCHOR NETWORK (internally they’re all connected to each other).
+Here, the port for the uplink network is labeled LAN1 or UPLINK (depending on when you received your gateway), and the ports for the anchor network are labeled ANCHOR NETWORK (internally they’re all connected to each other).

 The uplink network is used to connect the gateway to your home or company network.
 Through this port, the gateway is expected to reach the internet.
 By default the gateway will request an IP address from the DHCP server running on this network, but it’s also possible to define a static IP address for the gateway.